bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

             |              |  <----------------  |               |
             +--------------+  zero mq protocal   +---------------+

-The hashing procedure relates to `bitmarkd` and `recorderd`. `recorderd` is the program to perform hashing, it receives messages from `bitmarkd` and tries to find hashes possibly meets hashing criteria, if any possible hash is found, `recorderd` sends message back to `bitmarkd` to ask for validation.
+The hashing procedure relates to `bitmarkd` and `recorderd` only. `recorderd` is program to perform hashing, it receives jobs from `bitmarkd` and tries to find hashes possibly meets hashing criteria, if any possible hash is found, `recorderd` sends message back to `bitmarkd` to ask for validation.

-When `bitmarkd` receives hash from `recorderd`, `bitmarkd` validates hashing task returned is valid (which means the task is sent from this `bitmarkd` node but not other `bitmarkd` node), the hash is valid.
-After validating hash correctness, `bitmarkd` sends result bask to `recorderd`.
+When `bitmarkd` receives special string from `recorderd`, `bitmarkd` validates hashes from this special string and returns validation result to `recorderd`.

-If `bitmarkd` receives no valid hashes from other nodes or from `recorderd`, `bitmarkd` sends hashing task to `recorderd` every 1 minute until valid hash is received.
+If `bitmarkd` receives no valid hashes from other nodes or from `recorderd`, `bitmarkd` sends hashing task to `recorderd` periodically (currently every 1 minute), until valid hash is found or received.

 ## Hashing

-Hashing is a behavior to convert any form of data into a unique string of text, if a hashing algorithm is well designed, it should be hard to guess original data from generated hash.
+Hashing is a behavior to convert any form of data into a unique string of text, if a hashing algorithm is well designed, it should be hard to guess original data from generated output.

-The hashing algorithm used in bitmark is `argon2`, which is a memory hard algorithm that can resist from GPU or ASIC hardware computation.
-Length of a hash is 256 bit (32 bytes).
+Hashing algorithm used in bitmark is `argon2`, which is a memory hard algorithm that can resist from GPU or ASIC hardware computation.
+Length of a hash is 256 bits long.

 Many parameters relates to hashing, if `argon2` executable is installed, following command line can demonstrate the hasing process: